ai4life-opencalls/oc_3_project_18/README.md

-# Project #18: Detection of Nuclear Pore Complexes by DNA PAINT
+# Project #18: Detection and analysis of Nuclear Pore Complexes by DNA PAINT

 This repository contains code for the automatic detection of Nuclear Pore Complexes (NPC) in localization microscopy.
 Developed as part of the [AI4Life project](https://ai4life.eurobioimaging.eu), it uses data provided by Emilie Costes from the CBS, Montpellier, FR.
 All images used in this tutorial are licensed under **CC-BY**.
 If any of the instructions are not working, please [open an issue](https://github.com/ai4life-opencalls/oc_3_project_18/issues) or contact us at [ai4life@fht.org](ai4life@fht.org)!